 One American dies every five minutes of an overdose.
-There were over 100,000 overdose deaths in the U.S. in 2021, the most ever in a 12-month period.
-During that time, the CDC data indicates that deaths in Utah increased nearly 20%.
-Utah has made progress in this realm going from 4th to 38th in the nation for rate of overdose deaths, but there is still much work to be done.
+There were over 108,000 overdose deaths in the U.S. in 2022, the most ever in a 12-month period.
+Utah has made progress in this realm going from 4th to 42nd in the nation for rate of overdose deaths, but there is still much work to be done.